Kingpin: Life of Crime: Reception

 The game received positive reviews according to the review aggregation website GameRankings.
 Erik Wolpaw of GameSpot was particularly impressed at the way that Xatrix had used the then two-year-old Quake II engine, calling the game world a "beautifully depicted metropolitan nightmare".
 Jay Boor of IGN enjoyed the game, noting its excellent level design and the advanced NPC interaction.
 PC Gamer UK described the game as "an incredible achievement in terms of graphics, AI and level design and a nasty, bloody swear-fest".
 Incidentally, the most negative reaction to the game came from Stephen Poole of the publication's US edition, who rated the game 53% (out of 100%) and felt that the game was too shallow, offered nothing new to the genre, and was peppered with bugs and oversights.
 In contrast, the most positive reception came from Computer and Video Games, who scored the game five stars (out of five total), and concluded with "It plays like a dream and will have you whooping with joy after every level is successfully completed."
 John Lee of NextGen said of the game, "Although it doesn't stick to its theme of street-level crime, there's more than enough action and shocks to keep your interest."
 PC Zone concluded that "If you've got a strong stomach and [you] aren't offended by foul and abusive language, then Kingpin: Life of Crime is a beautiful thing, and one which could open the floodgates for more adult games."

 Initially for July 1999, the game had ranked No. 19 as the best-selling PC game of the month, as tracked by PC Data in the US.
-NPD Techworld, the firm that bought out PC Data and also tracked sales in the US, reported 76,189 units sold of the game by December 2002.
+NPD Techworld, the firm that bought out PC Data and also tracked sales in the US, reported 76,189 units sold of the game by December 2002 in the US.
 Overseas in the UK, the game fared better, and debuted as the No. 1 best-selling PC game for the month of September, as tracked by ELSPA.
 It would sink to No. 6 in October and slightly rise to No. 5 in November before leaving the charts completely.

-The game was nominated for PC PowerPlay's "Best Music" and "Best Firstperson[sic] Shooter (Single Player)" awards, both of which went to Half-Life.
+Kingpin was nominated for PC PowerPlay's "Best Music" and "Best Firstperson[sic] Shooter (Single Player)" awards, both of which went to Half-Life.
+Kingpin was also a runner-up in PC Format's "Best Shoot 'em Up Game" and Level's "First Person Shooter" categories, which was ultimately won by Quake III Arena and Aliens vs. Predator respectively.